 Will Save B2 Will Lose A2

 A friend of mine once said, “Some people have been known to fake chiasms,” and that seems to be the case here.
-In fact, A1 is not “may save” but “may wish” with the same syntax as B1 “may lose.”
+In fact, A1 is not “may save” but “may wish to save” with “may wish” as the parallel syntax to B1 “may lose.”
 The phrase “to save” is the infinitive voice with no parallel.
 Likewise, A2 “will lose” is not the same syntax as B2 “will save” but “will find,” which has no chiastic parallel.
 Another friend once pointed out to me that after all the work of diagraming a chiasm is done, there still remains the question “So what?” which very few commentators go on to answer.

 2. I’ll fashion an answer.
 The apparent but disrupted chiastic parallel may not a result of bad writing, but a way of showing that what one wills is the key here.
 To fit this matter within the framework of vv.21-28 as well as last week’s reading of vv.13-20, I suggest that what one wills is indicative of being in accord with whatever is bound/loosed in heaven or whatever is bound/loose on earth.
 It is likewise indicative of having one’s thinking on human things or heavenly things.